scalacenter/scalafix/CONTRIBUTING.md

 # Contributing

+Contributions to Scalafix are welcome!
+This document is a guide to help you get familiar with the Scalafix build, if you are unsure about anything, don't hesitate to ask in the [gitter channel](https://gitter.im/scalacenter/scalafix).

 ## Modules

-- `scalafix-core/` data structures and algorithms for scalafix rules
+- `scalafix-core/` data structures for rewriting and linting Scala source code
 - `scalafix-reflect/` JVM-only utilities to compile and classload custom rules
+- `scalafix-rules/` Scalafix built-in rules such as `RemoveUnused`
 - `scalafix-cli/` command-line interface
 - `scalafix-tests/` project for running unit and integration tests.
 - `readme` documentation page

-## Setting up an IDE

-I use IntelliJ myself but run all tests from the SBT console.
-I've tried to make the project compile from IntelliJ IDEA.
-If you experience any issues, don't hesitate to ask on Gitter.
+## IntelliJ import

+The project should import normally into IntelliJ and there should not be any false red squiggles.
+To use the debugger or run tests from withing IntelliJ, run at least once `sbt unit/test` to generate a `BuildInfo` file and property files for Scalafix testkit.

 ## Testing